-Mother’s Day is the #1 most popular holiday for dining out, besides Valentine’s Day.
-And it’s right around the corner.
+Mother’s Day, the #1 most popular holiday for dining out, is right around the corner.

 Mother's Day Dining Statistics